MustaphaU/Hybrid-Search-and-Autocomplete-Flask-app-with-OpenSearch/README.md

 [![Click to watch Demo](https://img.youtube.com/vi/N-DGa1QUr9g/hqdefault.jpg)](https://youtu.be/N-DGa1QUr9g)

 ## Description
-This project is a simple OpenSearch hybrid search application that combines traditional full-text (lexical/BM25) search with semantic (neural) search using sparse embeddings.
+This project is a simple hybrid search Flask application that integrates traditional full-text (lexical/BM25) search with semantic (neural sparse embeddings) search.
 It also provides autocomplete functionality for an improved search experience.

 ### Inspiration:
-1. This work is an adaptation/extension of the [Elastic Search app](https://github.com/elastic/elasticsearch-labs/tree/main/example-apps/search-tutorial/v3/search-tutorial) in elasticsearch-labs.
+1. The project is an adaptation/extension of the [Elastic Search app](https://github.com/elastic/elasticsearch-labs/tree/main/example-apps/search-tutorial/v3/search-tutorial) in elasticsearch-labs.
 2. The query for autocomplete and suggestions post-processing is a match_bool_prefix across multiple fields (with a disjunction maximum).
 It was adapted from the search service implementation in [Amazon retail-demo-store project](https://github.com/aws-samples/retail-demo-store/blob/master/src/search/src/search-service/app.py).

 #### *The primary adjustments to the* [Elastic Search app](https://github.com/elastic/elasticsearch-labs/tree/main/example-apps/search-tutorial/v3/search-tutorial) *are:*